-Tesla liquidity is often one of the most scrutinized piece of information.
+Tesla’s liquidity is often one of the most scrutinized piece of information.
 The reason is that there has been a lot of rumors or news or even hypes over the internet about the company going into bankruptcy.
-Most investors are concerned about Tesla liquidity as the company has actually not been making profit over the years.
-Moreover, there is a mountain of debt the company is carrying.
+Most investors and even some of Tesla’s vehicle owners are concerned about Tesla liquidity due to the unprofitable operation that the company has been running.
+Moreover, there is a mountain of debts that the company is carrying.

-Therefore, a combination of news and quarterly result like this really spooks investors.
-Basically, investors are interested to find out whether Tesla has or will run into any solvency problem.
-For that reason, we are taking a look at the liquidity of Tesla in this article.
+Therefore, a combination of bad news and negative quarterly results have spooked investors.
+Basically, investors are eager to find out whether Tesla has or will run into any short-term solvency problem.
+For that reason, we are going to take a look at some of Tesla’s liquidity ratios in this article.

 So let’s sit tight and read on to find out!

 Current Ratio, Working Capital and Acid Test Ratio (Quick Ratio)

 Investors are often interested in the current assets and current liabilities when evaluating the short-term liquidity of a company.
 Particularly, investors look at the current ratio, working capital and acid test ratio which measure the short-term financial health of the company.